gisligudjons/Major-Studo-Thesis/README.md

 ## The art of motorcycle maintenance
 Pirsig, Robert M. Zen and the Art of Motorcycle Maintenance: An Inquiry into Values.
 Harper Perennial, 2005.
 [Library link](https://bobcat.library.nyu.edu/primo-explore/fulldisplay?docid=nyu_aleph001987386&context=L&vid=NS2-NUI&lang=en_US&search_scope=default_scope&adaptor=Local%20Search%20Engine&isFrbr=true&tab=default_tab&query=any,contains,the%20art%20of%20motorcycle%20maintenance&sortby=date&facet=frbrgroupid,include,1146076804&offset=0)

+#Outline Draft:

+1. Introduction
+2. Thesis Statement
+3. Body
+    a.
+Funeral of a glacier
+    b.
+Actions to combat
+    c.
+ESG actions
+    d. more....
+4. Visualizations
+5. Conclusion

+I feel like I do not have enough experience with creative thesis writing to better define my outline.
+More research is needed